Student video game fosters collaboration, creativity

 “The WereCleaner” was present at USC Games Expo 2024, showcasing the stealth-comedy game to the University community.
 This was the culmination of a year of development and collaboration between a vibrant team.
 (The WereCleaner)

 On Sept.
 19, “The WereCleaner” team received the news that they were nominated for Best Student Project at the 16th Unity Awards.
-Moose Sabharwal, narrative lead for “The WereCleaner” took this special moment and reflected on the people who helped build this project.
+Moose Sabharwal, creative director for “The WereCleaner” took this special moment and reflected on the people who helped build this project.
 The appreciation that the team has for each other goes beyond what an award can measure, as they have supported each other through every step in the making of “The WereCleaner.”

 “The WereCleaner” is a student-developed game featuring a janitor named Kyle who turns into a werewolf at night.
 His missions consist of cleaning up messes in the building but also cleaning up after his own rampage.